Abernachy/killpatrickcraiglistBackEnd/README.md

 ### NPM:
 1. Install your npm packages (This will install express/pg/knex/cors/not viruses so dont worry about anything else):
           $ npm install

+2. Start the express server.
+Your endpoints wont work, but we wont let that stop us.
+          $ npm app.js

 ### Docker Set up:
 1. Start your docker postgres container.
 We are using the command from the Galvanize school:
       $  docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432  -v ~/docker/volumes/postgres:/var/lib/postgresql/data  postgres